My Munich Favorites

-The 25 meter (82 feet) high 18th century Chinese Tower was built as a viewing platform.
-But today, it’s where you will find the brass band play.
-This is the second largest beer garden, with capacity of 7,000 seats.
+The 18th century Chinese Tower stands tall at 25 metres.
+It was built as a viewing platform.
+But today, it’s where you will find the brass band playing.
+This is the second-largest beer garden, with a capacity of 7,000 seats.
 The long wooden tables are arranged around the tower and under massive chestnut trees.

 My Favourite Munich Day Trip: Dachau Concentration Camp